tdongsi/tdongsi.github.io/source/_posts/SQL/2016-08-17-analytic-functions-in-mysql.markdown

 <br/>

-Sadly, these useful analytical functions are not supported in MySQL.
+Sadly, these useful analytic functions are not supported in MySQL.
 Fortunately, MySQL supports user variables in SQL queries and we can reproduce those functionalities in MySQL using variables and subqueries as follows:

 ``` sql ROW_NUMBER, RANK, and DENSE_RANK functions in MySQL